Azure/AML-Kubernetes/docs/ASH/KFServing-setup.md

 # Stand Alone KFServing Setup On Kubernetes Clusters

-In this article, you will set up stand alone KFServing on a kubernetes clusters.
+In this article, you will set up stand alone KFServing on a kubernetes cluster.
 KFserving depends on a few components.
 You will install:

 *	Istio for service management